BP Oil Accident Attorneys

 The accidents mentioned above are not outliers in BP’s history of operating in the United States.
 According to one non-profit organization, BP has one of the worst workplace safety records in the country.
 Looking into BP’s safety record shows a company that has a history of neglect, accidents, and environmental disasters.

-In the US alone, BP has been cited by governmental agencies 186 times since 2000 and has paid nearly $30 billion in fines.
-Of these fines, 91 are environmental violations and 29 are workplace safety violations.
+In the U.S. alone, BP has been cited by government agencies 186 times since 2000 and has paid nearly $30 billion in fines.
+Of these fines, 91 were for environmental violations and 29 were for workplace safety violations.

-This reveals that BP excels and endangering workers and the environment just as much as it excels at extracting oil from the earth.
+These numbers make one wonder whether BP is just as good at endangering workers and the environment as it excels at extracting oil from the earth.
 BP has not earned the good faith of Arnold & Itkin’s experienced team of attorneys.
-We have helped too many victims of the company to give them a pass, and we will be there if they cause another disaster.
+We have helped too many accident survivors and victims' families to give them a pass, and we will be there if it is apparent that they may have caused or contributed to another disaster.

 Arnold & Itkin is There When Workers Need Help

-When it comes to accidents, the personal injury attorneys at Arnold & Itkin know there is only one cause: negligence.
-When companies have complex, multinational, and profitable operations there is absolutely no excuse for the occurrence of accidents.
-When workers are injured, they develop dept, pain, and hardships during the recovery process.
+When it comes to accidents, the personal injury attorneys at Arnold & Itkin know their leading cause: negligence.
+When companies have complex, multinational, and profitable operations, they should make worker safety their priority.
+When workers are injured, they develop debt, pain, and hardships during the recovery process.
 Arnold & Itkin believes in helping those who are victims of negligence reach their best possible recovery.
-This way, when accidents happen, companies will be held accountable for their failure to protect those that work for them.
+This way, when accidents happen, companies will be held accountable if they failed to protect those that work for them.

 We don’t just talk about these ideals at Arnold & Itkin—we work them into existence for our clients.
 In fact, when the Deepwater Horizon disaster happened, we were there standing shoulder-to-shoulder with the crew members that were present on the rig that day.
 Our attorneys represented over one third of the crew as they recovered from the horrific events of April 20, 2010.
 When the oil companies tried to shift blame to those that suffered the most from the accident, we were there to tell them it was unacceptable.
 As a law firm, representing the brave men and women from the Deepwater Horizon is one of our proudest moments.

-If you have been injured while working in the oil industry, call our experienced Texas oil accident attorneys today at (888) 493-1629 for a free consultation.
-We have won billions of dollars for clients and love to talk about how we can help you as well.
+If you were injured while working in the gas or oil industry, call our Texas oil accident attorneys today at (888) 493-1629 for a free consultation.
+We have won billions of dollars for our clients and are ready to see how we can help you.